Pokrovsk: World War II

 World War II heavily impacted the population of the city.
 The first Axis forces to arrive were Italians, followed by the Germans who occupied it on 19 October 1941.
 German forces proceeded to forcibly transfer many civilians by train to labor camps in Austria.
 Many residents defended their hometown.
 8,295 Soviet soldiers perished on the battlefield and 4,788 residents of the town were killed in World War II.
 The Germans operated a Nazi prison, a penal forced labour camp and a subcamp of the Stalag 378 prisoner-of-war camp in the city.

 The city witnessed an atrocity when its remaining Jewish community was massacred in The Holocaust in Ukraine by the German Nazi army in midwinter 1942.
 Furthermore, in February 1943, the Red Army perpetrated the massacre of Grishino, in which 508 POWs and 88 civilians were massacred, mainly Germans and Italians, but also Romanians, Ukrainians, Hungarians and Danes.
 On 8 September 1943, the town was re-taken by Red Army troops.

 Post World War II period

 In the 1950s, in the post-war period, the city renewed its industrial and residential construction.
+In 1952, coal mines, railway maintenance plants, and the large F.E.
+Dzerzhinsky Dinas Plant were operating here.
+In 1959, the Krasnoarmeysk Large-Panel Block Plant began operations, and industrial and residential construction began in the city.
+On December 30, 1962, the city became a city of oblast significance, Krasnoarmeysk.

+In 1972, large coal mines operated here (No. 1 "Central", "Krasnolimanskaya", "Rodinskaya", named after G. Dimitrov, named after T. G. Shevchenko, and others).
+In the 1970s, a dairy plant, a meat processing plant, and the Krasnoarmeyskaya-Zapadnaya No. 1 mine were built.
+In January 1989, the city's population was 72,900 people.
+The economy was based on coal mining, electric motor production and refractory materials.

+Ukrainian independence period

+In May 1995, the Cabinet of Ministers of Ukraine approved a decision to privatize the Elektrodvigatel plant, Motor Transport Enterprise ATP-11411, ATP-11464, and oil depot located in the city, repair and transport enterprise and district agricultural chemicals.
+In July 1995, the decision to privatize the Stroydetal plant was approved, bakery and state farm.

 Russo-Ukrainian War

 War in Donbas

 During the 2014–2022 War in Donbas, the city was near the frontline with the separatist Donetsk People's Republic.

-In May 2016, the city was renamed to Pokrovsk as a result of decommunization laws, honoring the Intercession of the Theotokos known as Pokrova in Ukrainian.
+In May 2015, a decision was made to liquidate the Rodinskaya mine and mine of Georgi Dimitrov.
+In May 2016, as part of the decommunization policy, the Verkhovna Rada of Ukraine renamed the city to Pokrovsk, and the Krasnoarmeyskaya-Zapadnaya No. 1 mine to Pokrovskaya.
+The new names for the city and the mine were given by the Holy Nicholas-Pokrovsky Church, built between 2003 and 2006.
+The new name was honoring the Intercession of the Theotokos known as Pokrova in Ukrainian.